AlgoMaster Logo

 1.2 Non-Functional Requirements

-• The system should be fast and optimized for real-time suggestions.
+• The system should be optimized for fast prefix lookups

-• The design should be easily extensible to add new ranking strategies or support new languages in the future.
+• The system should be modular and extensible to support new ranking strategies

-• The system can assume in-memory data storage and doesn’t need persistence.
+• The system can assume in-memory storage (no persistence required)

 2. Identifying Core Entities